Fishing topwater frogs is some of the most exciting fishing there is.

 When it comes to frog setups you want to go heavy.
 I use a 7 foot 2 inch heavy action rod.

-Look for a heavy action rod will work well with lures from a 1/2 ounce to about 2 ounces.
+Look for a heavy action rod that will work well with lures from a 1/2 ounce to about 2 ounces.
 A rod like this should have a Medium Fast to Fast action.
 You’ll want plenty of speed and power when setting the hook on a topwater frog.

 A great high quality rod for fishing is Shimano Expride A 7′ 3″ Extra Heavy.